-Bamboo is a fascinating material, that is growing in popularity every day.
-It’s known, among other things, for its strength and durability, and its many uses.
+Bamboo is a fascinating plant that is growing in popularity every day.
+It’s known, among other things, for its strength, durability and as a versatile material.

-Bamboo grows primarily in the tropical and subtropical regions on Earth, but bamboo can grow almost anywhere.
-It occurs naturally in all continents, except Antarctica and Europe.
+Bamboo grows primarily in the tropical and subtropical regions on Earth, but it can grow almost anywhere.
+It occurs naturally on all continents, except Antarctica and Europe.

 There are species of bamboo that can endure the most adverse conditions, including temperatures lower than -20°C. Bamboo grows from sea level, all the way up to 4000 metres altitude, in the Andes.

 Usually bamboo grows along with other plants in forests, but there are also areas where it’s the all-dominant vegetation.
 All the bamboo grown for commercial use comes from China.

 Bamboo is hard and fibrous and could easily be mistaken for wood, but it is, in fact, a kind of grass and not a tree.

 Unlike trees, bamboo plants only grow to a limited height and thickness.
 They do not have bark and the stems don’t get thicker every year, as tree trunks do.

 A bamboo plant grows to its final height during its first year.
 After that, it can continue for several years to shoot branches with leaves, but it will not get taller or thicker.